Yohannes19/aA-Web-Portal/readme.md

-# Web Portal Explainer
+# River-A Web Portal
 ## Introduction

-The Aa-River Web GIS portal is a comprehensive platform developed by the web portal team, enabling spatio-temporal analysis and visualization of the River Aa in the Münster region of Germany.
+The Aa-River Web GIS portal is a comprehensive platform , enabling spatio-temporal analysis and visualization of the River Aa in the Münster region of Germany.
 The portal serves as a central hub for accessing and analyzing river-related data, providing an intuitive and user-friendly interface for exploration.

 ## Functionalities